hosseinkabiruiuc/manubot_group8/manuscript.md

 The observations and comments that can be made from the pair plots is as follows:

--There is strong positive correlation between cement and strength which seems theoretically consistent.
+- There is strong positive correlation between cement and strength which seems theoretically consistent.

--In addition age also has a strong positive correlation to strength.
+- In addition age also has a strong positive correlation to strength.

--Water and strength have a negative correlation which aagain seems theoretically consistent.
+- Water and strength have a negative correlation which aagain seems theoretically consistent.

--Water and superplastic have a negeative correlation.
+- Water and superplastic have a negeative correlation.

--Slag, ash, coarseagg and fineagg are having poor correlation to strength so they aren't the best predctors of strength.
+- Slag, ash, coarseagg and fineagg are having poor correlation to strength so they aren't the best predctors of strength.

 ### Heat Map
 ![**EDA-14**](https://user-images.githubusercontent.com/70567674/101286307-52a0b380-37af-11eb-955a-81c8de20c544.png)

 The observations and comments that can be made from the heat map is as follows:

--Cement and age have strong correlation with strength
+- Cement and age have strong correlation with strength

--Water and superplastic have strong correlation
+- Water and superplastic have strong correlation

--Superplastic has somewhat smaller but a postive correlation with strength
+- Superplastic has somewhat smaller but a postive correlation with strength

 ## 2.2 Independent Variable and Dependent Variable